openium/symfony-toolkit/README.md

 ### PathExceptionListener

-The listener catch kernel exceptions.
+The listener catch kernel exceptions and transform them into HttpException thanks to ExceptionFormatService.

 It is enabled by default and have this configuration :

 ~~~yaml